zleonov/quantify/README.md

 Can I help?
 ===========
 Yes!
 Send me your patches and contributions.
-I will come up with an Contributor License Agreement.
+I will come up with a Contributor License Agreement.